Your Parish Council.

-Regulations governing the Parish Council
+Regulations Governing the Parish Council.

-Freedom of Information
+Freedom of Information.

-The Freedom of Information Act give you the right to ask any public sector organisation for all the recorded information they have on any subject.
+The Freedom of Information Act gives you the right to ask any public sector organisation for all the recorded information they have on any subject.
 Anyone can make a request for information – there are no restrictions on your age, nationality or where you live.
 You can contact the Parish Council directly by letter or email to make the freedom of information (FOI) request.
 When making your request, you should include:

-- Your name
+- Your name;

-- An address where you can be contacted
+- An address where you can be contacted;

-- A detailed description of the recorded information you want
+- A detailed description of the recorded information you want.

 Most requests are free but you may be asked to pay a small amount for photocopies or postage if paper copies are requested.
 Please click on the link below for further information.